-SAFEKEEPING AND COLLATERALIZATION
+SAFEKEEPING, CUSTODY, AND COLLATERALIZATION

 All security transactions, including collateral for repurchase agreements, entered into by the Agency shall be conducted on a delivery-versus-payment (DVP) basis.
-Securities will be held in the name of the Agency by a third party custodian designated by the Treasurer-Controller and evidenced by trade confirmations and safekeeping holdings report.
+Securities will be held in the name of the Agency by a third-party custodian designated by the Treasurer-Controller and evidenced by trade confirmations and safekeeping holdings report or receipt.

 Collateralization will be required on two types of investments: certificates of deposit and repurchase agreements.
-In order to anticipate market changes and provide a level of security for all funds, a minimum collateralization level measured at specified times is required.
+In order to anticipate market changes and provide a level of security for all funds, the collateralization level will be 110% of market value for Certificate of Deposits and 102% of market value of principal and interest for repurchase agreements.